 Although adolescence is a time of increasing autonomy, parent-adolescent relationships can have important implications for youths’ transition into adolescence and into emerging adulthood.
 Current lab interests include: 1) parenting in the context of adolescence; 2) fathers’ parenting experiences and involvement; and 3) dyadic relationships.

 There are multiple factors that can contribute to the successful development of youth.
-The lab has a specific interest in understanding how school and community contexts are associated with adolescents’ adjustment (school; psychological).
-We are particularly interested in understanding how youths’ community engagement impacts positive adjustment.
+The lab has a specific interest in understanding how school and community contexts are associated with adolescents’ adjustment (academic, social, psychological).
+We are particularly interested in understanding how youths’ community engagement and connection can promote positive adjustment.

 Department of Psychology & Neuroscience